Healthcare Resources

 • When to go: severe or potentially life-threatening illnesses or injuries (ex.
 Broken bone, difficulty breathing, chest pains)

-• Waiting in the emergency can often take many hours, be prepared to wait
+• Waiting in the emergency can often take many hours, be prepared to wait.
+Go to this link to look up what the current wait time is: Emergency Room Wait Times

 • Every emergency room is required to offer care through the Interim Federal Health Program (IFHP) and the Medical Services Plan (MSP).